-Many plants native to the United States contain naturally occurring hallucinogens.
-Many of these plants were used as part of the shamanistic rituals of Native Americans; several are still used as recreational drugs; and many have unpleasant side effects or are easily confused with deadly variants.
+Native plants and fungi across the United States contain naturally-occurring hallucinogens.
+Many of these species have histories in the shamanistic rituals of Native Americans and several are still used as recreational drugs.
+However, they all come with negative side effects and some care easily confused with deadly variants.
 Several of these plants, cannabis being the most famous example, were imported to North America, but a wealth of plants indigenous to the U.S. have hallucinogenic properties.

-Dimethyltryptamine, or DMT, is a hallucinogenic substance that induces a short "trip" of 20 to 30 minutes.
-It is commonly referred to as a "businessman's trip" or "Fantasia" and is found in common plants growing throughout North America including Bulbous canarygrass (Phalaris aquatica), an invasive weed-like grass which grows anywhere from lawns to cracks in the sidewalk.
-DMT content varies between strains of canarygrass.
+Dimethyltryptamine, or DMT, can yield intense hallucinations when extracted from plant matter and vaporized.
+It can be found in common plants growing throughout North America including Bulbous canarygrass (Phalaris aquatica), an invasive weed-like grass which grows anywhere from lawns to cracks in the sidewalk.
+DMT content varies between strains.
 Other plant-based sources of DMT native to the U.S. include Prairie Bundleflower (Desmanthus illinoensis), an erect plant with clusters of white flowers which grows in many areas including Pennsylvania, Florida, Texas and North Dakota.

-The peyote cactus grows in a narrow strip of desert on the Texas/Mexico border extending into the Chihuahua desert of Mexico.
-It contains more than 60 Alkaloids but it derives its fame from its principal hallucinogenic agent -- mescaline.
-Used widely in traditional shamanic practices by a variety of ancient cultures, peyote has an acrid, bitter taste that often induces vomiting.
-When taken in low doses, it induces altered consciousness and hallucinations.
+The peyote cactus grows in a narrow strip of desert on the Texas-Mexico border, extending into the Chihuahua desert of Mexico.
+It contains more than 60 alkaloids but it derives its fame from its principal hallucinogenic agent: mescaline.
+Used widely in traditional shamanic practices by a variety of ancient cultures, peyote has an acrid, bitter taste, and provides an experience that often alters a users consciousness, gives brightly-colored hallucinations and causes vomiting.
 It is illegal to sell, possess or ingest peyote in the U.S., but The Native American Church is exempt from this ban and uses peyote extensively in its ceremonies.

 Psilocybe species of mushroom, more commonly known as "magic mushrooms," grow in cow and horse manure.
 They are commonly found in Florida and the Southern Gulf States, Texas and the Pacific coastline.
-Magic mushrooms are commonly dried and then brewed as teas or swallowed whole with water.
+Magic mushrooms are commonly dried and then brewed as teas or eaten.
 Typically one to two grams of the mushrooms is taken to provide the user with an LSD-like "trip."
 The principal hallucinogens in the psilocybe species of mushroom are psilocybin and psilocin.
-While they are non-lethal, they are similiar in appearance to several other forms of poisonous mushrooms.
+While they are non-lethal, they are similar in appearance to several other forms of poisonous mushrooms.

-Several other varieties of mushroom native to the U.S. possess hallucinogenic properties, including Fly Algaric and Panther Cap mushrooms.
+Several other varieties of mushroom native to the U.S. possess hallucinogenic properties, including Fly Algaric and Panther Cap mushrooms, both of which contain the psycho-active substance muscimol.
+These kinds of fungi have a long history of use in ancient Siberian tribes.
 Not only do these varieties induce hallucinations, they also can lead to seizures or comas if ingested.
 They often grow in close proximity to the Death Cap mushroom, which looks exactly the same as the Panther Cap but, as its name suggests, is highly poisonous.

 Jimson weed (Datura stramonium), Deadly Nightshade (Atropa belladonna) and Mandrake all contain the active hallucinogenic agents atropine and scopolmine.
 Ingesting any of these plants will cause violent hallucinations, seizures and in many cases death.
 Mandrake is used as an ingredient in several herbal cures for conditions including constipation and rheumatism, but when eaten in all but the smallest doses, the effects can be deadly.